cmbi/bdb-web/bdb_web/pages/about.md

 ### <a name="motivation"></a>Motivation
-If protein engineers, homology modellers, biologists, or bioinformaticians need B-factors from a PDB file, they normally want full isotropic B-factors.
-Normally it is indeed the full B-factor that is stored in the B-factor field in the ATOM records of a PDB file.
-However, sometimes the field contains "residual" B-factors or atomic mean-square displacements instead of B-factors.
+Protein engineers, homology modellers, biologists, crystallographers and bioinformaticians frequently analyze B-factors in PDB structures because B-factors are a measure of mobility.
+Normally full B-factors are stored in the [B-factor field in the ATOM records][1] of a PDB file.
+However, in about 10% of the X-ray PDB files the B-factor field represents different quantities.
+For example, ["residual" B-factors][2] without the isotropic TLS contribution can be present, atomic [mean-square displacements][1] instead of B-factors have been deposited, or [sometimes][3] the anisotropic overall scale has not been included in the B-factors.
+In general, this leads to lower B-factors than the B-factors reported for the majority of the PDB files.
+Furthermore, the location of apparent (normalized) B-factor maxima in a chain might be different and might even shift to a different secondary structure element of a different secondary structure type when full (estimates of) isotropic B-factors instead of residual B-factors are considered.
+Therefore, the different representations of disorder may influence both large and small scale analyses of B-factors.
+The BDB aims to present a more consistent B-factor representation.
 The BDB contains PDB files with full isotropic B-factors in the B-factor field if the original PDB file contains enough information to determine the content of the B-factor field and calculate the full B-factor